 Along with husband, Dr. Abhay Bang, dedicated to the social and educational uplift of the tribal people of Gadchiroli district in Maharashtra.

 On return to India from USA, set up a grassroots health organization SEARCH (Society for Education, Action & Research in Community Health) in 1986.
 Based on the research and their own interactions, they set up Shodh-gram, 17 kms from Gadchiroli.
-It is modeled on a typical Gond tribal village, with a tribal-friendly hospital.
+It is modelled on a typical Gond tribal village, with a tribal-friendly hospital.
 The tribal ambience was created to make the tribals feel at home.
-The campus has a training center, a research center, an alcohol de-¬addiction center, a pharmacy, quarters for the staff, a prayer-cum-meeting hall, and a kitchen¬ cum-dining hall and quarters for visitors.
+The campus has a training center, a research center, an alcohol de-addiction center, a pharmacy, quarters for the staff, a prayer-cum-meeting hall, and a kitchen-cum-dining hall and quarters for visitors.

-The entire movement initiated by this couple is a fulfillment of the concept of Mahatma Gandhi's ideal of evolutionary revolution.
-A large number of rural Dais in 60 villages has become barefoot doctors to help and treat thousands of uncared-for rural women.
+The entire movement initiated by this couple is a fulfilment of the concept of Mahatma Gandhi's ideal of evolutionary revolution.
+A large number of rural Dai (midwife) in 60 villages have become barefoot doctors to help and treat thousands of uncared-for rural women.

 Have conducted pioneering research in high prevalence of gynaecological problems in rural women, sexually transmitted diseases and AIDS control, child mortality, acute respiratory infections in children etc. The new approach by SEARCH has been accepted worldwide as an effective way to reduce child mortality.